-- Nighttime lighting on wildlife associated with increased development; - Development encroaching upon wildlife corridors and SEA areas; - Impacts on wildlife movement and reproductive capabilities; - Lack of current mitigation banks within the region leading to a net loss of habitat within the region; - Lack of a local land swap program precluding the conservation of large areas of open space in return for tax credits; and - Habitat fragmentation reduces species diversity, corridors, and larger animal migration.
+- The impact of nighttime lighting on wildlife may increase as development continues to encroach on habitat areas. - Encroachment from development onto wildlife corridors and SEA areas has not been adequately addressed. - Impacts on wildlife movement and reproductive capabilities have not been assessed. - There are no current mitigation banks within the region; therefore, when habitat is lost within the region due to development, it is being restored (i.e. mitigated for) outside the Planning Area.
+This leads to a net loss of habitat within the region. - The lack of a local land swap program precludes the conservation of large areas of open space in return for tax credits. - Single-family housing development is currently allowed in SEAs.
+The SEATAC review board works with developers to modify plans to meet SEA requirements. - Non-contiguous areas impact species diversity, corridors, and larger animal migration; mitigation should focus on preserving and creating contiguous areas (e.g. river corridor).
 (City of Santa Clarita and County of Los Angeles 2001.)

 The Santa Clara River Enhancement and Management Plan Study (SCREMP) identified several key wildlife movement corridors within the Santa Clarita Valley.
 These corridors are generally located in undisturbed canyon and Riverine stream habitat areas.
 The preservation of these areas is essential for maintaining the wildlife diversity within the Planning Area.
 The Santa Monica Mountains Conservancy (SMMC) and the Mountain Recreation and Conservation Authority have also identified wildlife corridors in the region.
-These corridors include Elsmere Canyon.
-Towsley Canyon, Weldon/Bee Canyon and crossings along SR14 near Whitney Canyon and crossings between Canyon Country and Sulphur Springs.
+These corridors include Elsmere Canyon, Towsley Canyon, Weldon/Bee Canyon and crossings along SR14 near Whitney Canyon and crossings between Canyon Country and Sulphur Springs.
 Elsmere Canyon is an integral part of the Rim of the Valley Trail Corridor and Wildlife Corridor, linking the Santa Clarita Woodlands, Whitney, and Placerita Canyons.
 The Rim of the Valley Trail Corridor traverses the Santa Monica, Santa Susana, and San Gabriel Mountains.
 As mitigation to a major transportation project, the San Gabriel/Santa Susana Wildlife Corridor and Open Space Acquisition Project identified key wildlife linkage corridors within the mountainous areas that lay along the high occupancy vehicle lanes proposed along SR14 between San Fernando Road and Sand Canyon Road.
 The corridors include the Whitney Canyon Movement Route and the highway underpass known as the Los Pinetos undercrossing.
 These corridors link significant Coastal Sage Scrub, oak woodland, and riparian woodland/scrub habitats.
 (City of Santa Clarita and County of Los Angeles 2001.)